Wheat Price Today in Pakistan 2026 | Updated Gandum (گندم) Rate

 Wheat prices in Pakistan are a critical factor for both farmers and consumers alike, influencing everything from the cost of bread to agricultural planning.
 As of today, the price of wheat in Pakistan ranges between Rs.
-2,600 to Rs.
-2,900 per 40 kg.
-This fluctuation is shaped by a variety of factors, including seasonal changes, government policies, and global market trends, making it essential for everyone to stay updated on the latest wheat rates.
+4,200 and Rs.
+4,650 per 40 kg.
+Various factors, including seasonal changes, government policies, and global market trends, shape this fluctuation, making it essential for everyone to stay updated on the latest wheat rates.

 Current Wheat Prices in Pakistan (Updated Rate)

 The wheat market in Pakistan is constantly changing, influenced by various domestic and international factors.
 These include local supply and demand dynamics, weather conditions, and government interventions like subsidies and import/export policies.
 As such, the price of wheat can fluctuate, affecting everything from food security to the livelihood of farmers across the country.
-Keeping track of the latest updates is essential for anyone involved in the wheat trade or its consumption.
+Tracking the latest updates is essential for anyone involved in the wheat trade or consumption.

 Wheat Rate in Punjab